 No. 2 IGUs Suck

-If IGUs were a superior product I wouldn’t have a problem with people replacing their old glass with an IGU, but the fact is they suck.
-That’s not a technical term I know, but here’s the problem.
+If IGUs were a superior product, I wouldn’t have a problem with people replacing their old glass with an IGU, but the fact is that hey suck.
+That’s not a technical term, I know, but here’s the problem.
 They have a very short lifespan before they are absolutely worthless.
-Once the desiccant wears out (5-20 years) then the windows fog up and cannot be effectively repaired.
+Once the desiccant wears out (5-20 years,) then the windows fog up and cannot be effectively repaired.
 The whole unit must be removed and replaced.
 That is not efficient.

 No. 3 Newer Isn’t Always Better

 Don’t get stuck specifying the newest and greatest products just because they are new.
 Some of them are great, yes, but every generation has had their share of mistakes using untested products.
 Anyone remember asbestos, polybutylene, lead paint, masonite siding?
 Manufacturers will tell you anything to convince you to spec their products.
 Don’t fall for the hype.